sparqs' AT scheme

 Many ATs stay in the role for multiple years, and we recruit annually around March/April/May to ensure we have sufficient capacity within the team.

-The role is a fantastic opportunity for students to gaining a wide range of skills and experience, and many of our ATs go on to full-time posts across the sector and beyond, in no small part due to the experience they gain working with us.
+The role is a fantastic opportunity for students to gain a wide range of skills and experience, and many of our ATs go on to full-time posts across the sector and beyond, in no small part due to the experience they gain working with us.

 .